Jabble/tamu-rdm-workshops/modules/data-management-plans.md

 Including:

 - The types of data to be authored;
-- the standards that would be applied, for example format and metadata content;
+- the standards that would be applied, for example file formats and metadata standards;
-- provisions for archiving and preservation;
+- access policies and provisions;
-- access policies and provisions; and
+- provisions for archiving and preservation; and
 - plans for eventual transition or termination of the data collection in the long-term future.

 ## Exercise: Read a Data Management Plan